calab-ntu/fdm-soliton-halo-relation/README.md

-# FDM Core-Halo Relation
+# FDM Soliton-Halo Relation

-This repository provides a tool for predicting the core-halo mass relation in fuzzy dark matter (FDM).
+This repository provides a tool for predicting the soliton-halo mass relation in fuzzy dark matter (FDM).

 ## Installation